 Strictly co-washing is the cause of a TON of hair problems because it leaves your scalp without a true cleanse and with an unhealthy environment that is perfect for product buildup, bacteria and fungus growth and all the scalp problems and breakage that come along with it.

-And while many want to grow natural hair faster, trying to use hair growth oils as a remedy without washing your 4C hair enough will only add to the buildup.
+And while many want to grow natural hair faster, trying to use hair growth oils as a remedy without washing your 4C hair enough will only add to the product buildup.

 Sound like fun?
 I don’t think so….
 In fact, Imma go out on a limb and say “heck-to-the-naw”...

 Also when deciding how often should 4C hair be washed, you should steer clear of advice that claims type 4C hair should be washed only once a month because washing often makes natural hair dry.

 That is false.